zhoufanyi/SI507-Project3/README.md

 * A `NationalSite` instance should have the following instance variables:

-	* `location` (state, city, states ... whatever location description is provided)
+	* `location` (state, or a city, or states ...  whatever location description is provided)
 	* `name` (e.g. `"Alcatraz Island"`, `"Channel Islands"`...)
 	* `type` (e.g. `"National Lakeshore"`, `"National Monument"`... if there is no specified type, this value should be the special value `None`)
 	* `description` (e.g. `"Established in 1911 by presidential proclamation, Devils Postpile National Monument protects and preserves the Devils Postpile formation, the 101-foot high Rainbow Falls, and pristine mountain scenery.
 The formation is a rare sight in the geologic world and ranks as one of the world's finest examples of columnar basalt.
-Its columns tower 60 feet high and display an unusual symmetry."` -- if there is no description, this instance variable should have the value `None`)
+Its columns tower 60 feet high and display an unusual symmetry."` -- if there is no description, this instance variable should have the value of the empty string, `""`)

 * A `NationalSite` instance should also have the following methods: